-The health and safety of residents and visitors to the Myrtle Beach area are on everyone’s mind as the destination reopens to visitors.
+The health and safety of residents and visitors to the Myrtle Beach area are on everyone’s mind as guests return to the beach for summer vacation.

 Read more below about health and safety restrictions in place around the Myrtle Beach area and the state of South Carolina.

 Other items of interest:

 - What’s open in Myrtle Beach?

 - Which hotels are open in Myrtle Beach?

 - Restaurants offering outdoor dining